 My name is Hayden and I am the Director of Studies at Langports, Gold Coast.
-I have held this position for more than 5 years and I would like to share some useful tips on how you can improve your English while you are studying at Langports and even once you have graduated.
+I have held this position for more than 6 years and I would like to share some useful tips on how you can improve your English.

 1. Make as many friends with students who do not speak your native language as you can.